-Covariate 1: Age of Franchising Current Year Minus First Franchise Sale Year Covariate 2: Size of the Franchisor Organization Size of Corporate (Franchisor) Staff Covariate 3: Proportion of Units in the U.S. Count of U.S. Outlets Relative to Total Units Dependent Variable 1: System Size Total Franchised Units + Total Company Units in the System Omis in the System Dependent Variable 2: Breadth of Distribution Count of Total Number of States and Canadian Provinces Covered by the System
+Covariate 1: Age of Franchising Current Year Minus First Franchise Sale Year Covariate 2: Size of the Franchisor Organization Size of Corporate (Franchisor) Staff Covariate 3: Proportion of Units in the U.S. Count of U.S. Outlets Relative to Total Units Dependent Variable 1: System Size Total Franchised Units + Total Company Units in the System Dependent Variable 2: Breadth of Distribution Count of Total Number of States and Canadian Provinces Covered by the System Dependent Variable 3: Depth of Distribution Total Number of Outlets Operating in Top Three States and/or Canadian Provinces